 - USDA researchers have developed an edible, biodegradable packaging film made of casein — a milk protein — that can be wrapped around food (e.g. meat, bread, and cheese) to prevent spoilage.
 A sustainable alternative to plastic film!

 Sustana is on the side of innovation with our unique food packaging product, EnviroLife, made from recycled fiber.
-It is the only 100% post-consumer recycled fiber that is FDA-compliant for direct food contact under all conditions of use, allowing food service brands to serve customers with environmentally-friendly paper cups and meal boxes.
+It is 100% post-consumer recycled fiber that is FDA-compliant for direct food contact under all conditions of use, allowing food service brands to serve customers with environmentally-friendly paper cups and meal boxes.
 Post-consumer fiber is inherently sustainable, eliminating the resource utilization and environmental impacts related to forestry (which benefits biodiversity) and to landfilling.